+6.1 Safety
-- Installation and commissioning must only be performed by specialist staff with the appropriate qualifications. - Work on the electrical equipment must only be carried out by qualified electricians.

-Personal safety equipment and clothing

-Wear the following safety equipment and clothing for all installation and commissioning work:
+Staff Installation and commissioning must only be performed by specialist staff with the appropriate qualifications.
+Work on the electrical equipment must only be carried out by qualified electricians.
+Personal safety equipment and clothing Wear the following safety equipment and clothing for all installation and commissioning work: Occupational safety clothingSafety shoes Electrical equipment DANGER!
+Danger to life from electrical current.

-- ■Occupational safety clothing - ■Safety shoes

 There is a risk of fatal injury from contact with live parts.
 Electrical components which are switched on can carry out uncontrolled movements and cause serious injuries.

-Before starting work switch off the electrical power supply and secure it to prevent it from being switched back on.

-Securing the machine to prevent it from being switched back on

-Risk of fatal injury if the machine is switched back on without authorisation.
+Therefore: Before starting work switch off the electrical power supply and secure it to prevent it from being switched back on.
+Securing the machine to prevent it from being switched back on DANGER!
+Risk of death from switching on without authorisation!
 When performing installation there is a risk that the energy supply will be switched on without authorisation.
 This puts the life of people in the danger area at risk.

-Before beginning all work shut off all energy supplies and secure them to prevent them from being switched back on.
+Therefore: Before beginning all work shut off all energy supplies and secure them to prevent them from being switched back on.